 Dr Kylie Lipscombe is a senior lecturer and researcher in the School of Education at the University of Wollongong (UOW).
-She is the Associate Academic Director of Educational Leadership and leads the design and delivery of the Master of Education (Educational Leadership) and Master of Education Advanced (Educational Leadership) at UOW.
+She is the Associate Academic Director of Educational Leadership and leads the design and delivery of the Master of Education (Educational Leadership) and Master of Education Extension (Educational Leadership) at UOW.

 Kylie is currently the lead academic for the NSW Department of Education (NSW DoE) School Leadership Institute (SLI) Aspiring Principals Leadership Program.
 This program is a 12 month program co-designed by NSW DoE SLI and UOW, aimed at supporting and developing the next generation of principals in NSW public schools.